 With DevOps monitoring solutions, you get a continuous, real-time view of the whole development pipeline.
 This is often comprised of continuous planning, development, integration, testing, deployment and operations.
 In a nutshell, DevOps monitoring processes ensure that the software development life cycle functions more efficiently, enhancing the customer experience while improving business credibility and reducing costs.

-The main benefit of DevOps monitoring is its ability to define, track and measure of KPIs across all aspects of DevOps.
+The main benefit of DevOps monitoring is its ability to define, track, and measure KPIs and metrics across all aspects of DevOps.
 Here are some specific use cases of DevOps monitoring:

 When it comes to utilizing DevOps monitoring for your business, understanding what your enterprise should monitor is the first part of the process.
 Here are the main types of continuous monitoring in DevOps that you can make use of: